nebblu/ACTio-ReACTio/README.md

 The pyreact wrapper allows the C++ code (the native language of ReACT) to be called by Python code.
 Example jupyter notebooks that demonstrate the usage of ReACT can be found in the `notebooks` folder.
 Specifically we have included :

 * pyreact_demo.ipynb : Demonstrates the basic halo model reaction [2005.12184](https://arxiv.org/abs/2005.12184).
-*  pyreact_demo-ext.ipynb : Demonstrates the implementation of the EFTofDE + PPF halo model reaction and compares with the DGP implementation.
+* pyreact_demo-ext.ipynb : Demonstrates the implementation of the EFTofDE and parametrised halo model reaction and compares with the DGP implementation.
 * pyreact_demo-neutrinos.ipynb : Demonstrates the implementation of the massive neutrinos halo model reaction [2105.12114](https://arxiv.org/abs/2105.12114).
 * pyreact_demo-rsd.ipynb : Demonstrates the implementation of the redshift space power spectrum multipoles [1606.02520](https://arxiv.org/abs/1606.02520).
 * pyreact_demo-bspt.ipynb : Demonstrates the implementation of the real space bispectrum [1808.01120](https://arxiv.org/abs/1808.01120).